petrassurna/DotNetSiteSearch/USiteSearch/README.md

 	![Search exclusion](https://raw.githubusercontent.com/petrassurna/usitesearch/main/USiteSearch/images/block-from-search.jpg)

-	This is already present in the sample porject and when you check it on, pages will be removed from the search.
+	This is already present in the sample project and when you check it on, pages will be removed from the search.